fhightower/fhightower.github.io/content/posts/2019-reading-list.md

 - Computing Machinery and Intelligence
 - The Death of Ivan Ilych (and other short stories by Leo Tolstoy)
 - Splendor of Grace
+- All That's Good: Recovering the Lost Art of Discernment

 Many more...